RE: BTCC 2016: Thruxton

 Nice pics again, I think this is easily the best looking car on the grid.
 I really struggle taking pictures of it though

 I think the fact it's so reflective might through your camera's auto exposure off, that's why I resort to Manual exposure - otherwise pics with light coloured cars come out under exposed and cars that are black means the rest of the photo is slightly blown out.
-Some luck is involved too acer12 said:
+Some luck is involved too smile

 Thanks for the reply(wasn't expecting one hence the snotty post from me!).